 The right moves now can unlock impactful savings with a quick return.

 Encycle’s unique, data-driven Swarm Logic energy management technology is a prime example of how multi-site companies can achieve significant energy reductions without capital investment.
-The SaaS solution uses a subscription-based fee model that removes financial barriers and saves typical Encycle customers 10%-20% on HVAC-related electric consumption and spend.
+The SaaS solution uses a subscription-based fee model that removes financial barriers and saves typical Encycle customers 10%-20% on HVAC-related energy consumption and spend.

 Swarm Logic was developed by Encycle to dynamically synchronize HVAC rooftop units (RTU) control decisions, enabling RTUs to operate most efficiently by responding in real time to changing conditions such as outdoor temperature and building occupancy levels.
 The multi-patented technology creates dynamic models for each building’s thermal load profile and RTU performance.
 With Swarm Logic, RTUs become part of an IoT-based closed-loop system that coordinates their activity and distributes energy consumption more logically among the individual RTUs.
 The enterprise-wide solution operates quietly in the background, requiring no human interaction to maintain or monitor its actions.